Concept Viz logo

 Positive Correlation Study

-Classic positive correlation scatter plot with trend line, ideal for demonstrating linear relationships in educational research.
+Classic positive correlation scatter plot with trend line, ideal for demonstrating linear relationships.

 Multi-Group Comparison

-Multi-group scatter plot showing treatment comparisons across clinical study groups with individual trend lines.
+Multi-group scatter plot showing treatment comparisons across clinical study groups.

 Regression Analysis